-TCM: Most hard side truck camper models have an overhang.
+Most hard-side truck camper models have an overhang.
 How does a tow bar installation accommodate an overhang?

 Above: Hitch extensions make towing with truck campers easier, photo courtesy of Mike Barrow

-TCM: Truck camper overhangs can be upwards of two feet long.
+Truck camper’s overhangs can be upwards of two feet long.
 Is a long extension an issue for tow bar use?

 Above: Flat towing a Jeep using a Roadmaster Stowmaster and Torklift SuperHitch and SuperTruss, photo courtesy of Bruce Allison

-TCM: What does Roadmaster recommend for an extension hitch?
+What do you recommend for an extension hitch?

-David: There are two different types of tow bars; RV mount, and car mount.
-RV mounted tow bars mount to the back of a RV or truck and then collapse into the stowed position on the RV or truck when not in use.
+There are two different types of tow bars; RV mount, and car mount.
+RV mounted tow bars mount to the back of an RV or truck and then collapse into the stowed position on the RV or truck when not in use.